epinio/epinio/docs/developer/explanations/service-management-internals.md

 ## Representation

+Services bound to an application are stored in a kube secret, analogously to how the environment variables of an application are stored.
+Each service is represented by a key of the secret, holding the name of the service.
+This automatically ensures that it is not possible to have duplicate service bindings.

+Contrary to EVs the value of each key is left empty.
+They do not matter.

-Services bound to an application are stored in the application's deployment, as volumes referencing the services' binding secret resources.
+Then, when an application is deployed the named services are stored in the application's deployment, as volumes referencing the services' binding secret resources.

+__Note__: The service binding resources and associated secrets of __catalog-based__ services are owned by the app resource, as they are tied to the app (Materialization of the n:m relation between applications and services).
+This makes removal on app deletion easier, as it will happen automatically as part of the cascade taking down everything associated with an application.

+The bindings of custom services are not treated this way, as these are shared between applications, and thus cannot be owned by a single one.
+Unbinding them is not deleting anything either also.

 ## Commands

   - `service bind S A`
   - `service unbind S A`
   - `service delete S`
+  - `app create --bind S,... ...
+A`
   - `app push --bind S,... ...
 A`
   - `app delete A`

 ### Semantics: `service bind S A`

-The named service `S is bound to the named __active__ application `A`.
+The named service `S is bound to the named application `A`.

+To this end the application's service secret is pulled, modified, and written back with the service added as new key.

-The binding is actually done to the application's workload, a kubernetes `Deployment`.
+If the application is active, then the binding is further applied to the application's workload, a kubernetes `Deployment`.
 This change forces the deployment to restart the application's pods.

 The relevant API endpoint is `ServiceBindingCreate` (`POST /namespaces/:org/applications/:app/servicebindings`)